sophoniyas/alx-system_engineering-devops/0x03-shell_variables_expansions/README.md

-this executable file creates an alias with a name of ls and value to rm
+this executable file will  prints hello where user is the current Linux user